peterhinch/micropython-samples/README.md

 QOS (quality of service, 0 and 1 are supported).
 After 100 messages reports maximum and minimum delays.

-conn.py Connect in station mode using saved connection details where possible
+conn.py Connect in station mode using saved connection details where possible.

 # Rotary Incremental Encoder

 Classes for handling incremental rotary position encoders.
 Note that the Pyboard timers can do this in hardware.
 These samples cater for cases where that solution can't be used.
 The encoder_timed.py sample provides rate information by timing successive edges.
 In practice this is likely to need filtering to reduce jitter caused by imperfections in the encoder geometry.

 There are other algorithms but this is the simplest and fastest I've encountered.

 These were written for encoders producing TTL outputs.
 For switches, adapt the pull definition to provide a pull up or pull down as required.

 The `encoder.portable.py` version should work on all MicroPython platforms.
 Tested on ESP8266.
 Note that interrupt latency on the ESP8266 limits performance